When to visit the vet?

 An abortionabortion refers to the loss of a pregnancy before the viability of the fetus, i.e. before it could survive outside the womb.
-This can be caused naturally by various factors or be medically induced. (miscarriage) in a female dog is the loss of the puppies before they reach viability.
-The pregnancy is prematurely interrupted.
-A premature end to the pregnancy can occur at any time during the pregnancy.
-If the pregnancy ends in the early phase, it usually leads to fetal resorption.
-If the pregnancy ends after the 30th day of pregnancy, it is referred to as an abortionabortion refers to the loss of a pregnancy before the viability of the fetus, i.e. before it could survive outside the womb.
+This can be caused naturally by various factors or be medically induced. (miscarriage) in a female dog is the loss of puppies before they reach viability.
+The pregnancy ends prematurely.
+A premature end to pregnancy can occur at any time during gestation.
+If the pregnancy ends in the early stage, fetal resorption usually occurs.
+If the pregnancy ends after day 30 of gestation, it is referred to as an abortionabortion refers to the loss of a pregnancy before the viability of the fetus, i.e. before it could survive outside the womb.
 This can be caused naturally by various factors or be medically induced..
-The puppies are born dead or, in late pregnancy, partially alive but die shortly after birth.
+The puppies are stillborn or, in late pregnancy, may be born partially alive but die shortly after birth.
 Overall, abortionabortion refers to the loss of a pregnancy before the viability of the fetus, i.e. before it could survive outside the womb.
-This can be caused naturally by various factors or be medically induced. is relatively rare in female dogs.
+This can be caused naturally by various factors or be medically induced. in female dogs is relatively rare.

 The most important facts at a glance